 Tooth enamel, the part of a tooth that a veneer tries to mimic, is translucent.
-And a great deal of what gives a tooth its lustrous look has to do with the way light enters into its enamel layer and is then reflected back out.
+And a great deal of what gives a tooth its lustrous look has to do with the way light enters into this layer and is then reflected back out.
 (See diagram.)

-If a veneer (or veneer/cement combination) doesn't simulate this same light-handling effect, it won't look natural.
+If a veneer (or veneer/cement combination) doesn't accurately simulate enamel's light-handling effect, it won't look natural.

-Take the case where an ultra-thin product like a Lumineer® is used to lighten the color of a relatively dark tooth.
+Take the case where an ultra-thin veneer is used to lighten the color of a darkly stained tooth.

-- Since it's so thin, to mask the stained tooth structure that lies underneath it must be made using relatively opaque porcelain.
+- Since it's so thin, to effectively mask the stained tooth structure that lies underneath the veneer must be made using relatively opaque porcelain.